finbourne/configuration-sdk-csharp/sdk/docs/ConfigurationSetsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<ConfigurationSetsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<ConfigurationSetsApi>();
             var code = "code_example";  // string | The code that identifies a system configuration set var reveal = true;  // bool? | Whether to reveal the secrets (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // ResourceListOfConfigurationSet result = apiInstance.GetSystemConfigurationSets(code, reveal, opts: opts);

                 // GetSystemConfigurationSets: Get the specified system configuration sets, including all their associated metadata.
 By default secrets will not be revealed  All users have access to this endpoint
                 ResourceListOfConfigurationSet result = apiInstance.GetSystemConfigurationSets(code, reveal);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));